Preparation of manuscripts

 • Full name(s) of author(s).
 Last names can be bolded to help with proper indexing in PubMed.

 • Full affiliation(s).
-Delineate affiliations with lowercase letters.
+Delineate affiliations with numbers.

 • Present address of author(s), if different from affiliation